TyberiusPrime/anysnake2/README.md

 # How it works

 The first thing the anysnake2 does is read the anysnake2 version from your project config file.
-It then restarts itself with that exact anysnake2 version using Nix.
+It then restarts itself with that exact anysnake2 version using Nix (see below).

 Next it writes a [Nix flake](https://nixos.wiki/wiki/Flakes), and turns it into either a symlink forest that works as a rootless singularity container.